scasella/Asset_Confirms/README.md

-# Getting Started
+# Asset Confirms
 This program extracts floats from an Excel file and searches local PDFs for matching floats using OCR.
 1. User provides a directory ('dir') to the console.
 2. Search dir for an .xlsx file
 3. Once found, search .xlsx file for floats (dollars)